-- Necessity of the change - Quality and accuracy of content - Compliance with disability-related access laws for textbooks and e-content (see Guideline on Choosing Accessible Instructional Materials) - Cost to students, including other delivery options for the content - Availability of used copies; resale issues (e.g., access codes, pins, etc.) - Reliability of publisher and experience with publisher/supplier - Quality of student support materials (including e-content when the online format is applicable) - Impact on dual enrollment
+- Quality and accuracy of content that adheres to statute or state rule if applicable. - Compliance with disability-related access laws for textbooks and e-content (see Guideline on Choosing Accessible Instructional Materials) - Cost to students, including other delivery options for the content - Availability of used copies; resale issues (e.g., access codes, pins, etc.) - Reliability of publisher and experience with publisher/supplier - Quality of student support materials (including e-content when the online format is applicable) - Impact on dual enrollment